Skip to content

 Observable Properties

-The RelayPool provides observables for tracking relays and groups:
+The RelayPool provides observables for tracking relays:

 typescript